 Hyde Suites and Residences Midtown Miami

 On the edge of the Design District, located in Midtown, Hyde Suites & Residences will open in the center of Miami’s entertainment and shopping districts.
 Featuring a 32-story tower designed by Arquitectonica, the hotel and residences is the brainchild of Jorge Pérez, Gil Dezer, Sam Nazarian and David Rockwell.
 Take a dip in the pool on the seventh floor, relax at Ciel Spa or hang out at Hyde Music Lounge & Piano Bar at Lobby.
-Completion is scheduled for 2018.
+Completion is scheduled for mid-2018.

 Hotel Palomar South Beach

 Kimpton Hotels announced its eighth hotel in Florida.
 Hotel Palomar South Beach will be located in the hip Sunset Harbour neighborhood in Miami Beach.
 Owned and developed by The Finvarb Group, the hotel will feature a striking design by legendary Miami architect and designer Kobi Karp, a rooftop pool and a new signature restaurant overlooking Collins Canal.
 Hotel Palomar is scheduled to open in 2018.